eddLai/Exoskeleton-Control-Note/documents/Simulation/CEINMS/overview of CEINMS.md

 constained in 0~0.12

 >ref. ***A one-parameter neural activation to muscle activation model: esti mating isometric joint moments from electromyograms***

-ref.
-- Neuromusculoskeletal modeling: estimation of muscle forces and joint moments and movements from measurements of neural command
-- An emg-driven musculoskeletal model to estimate muscle forces and knee joint moments in vivo
-- Neuromusculoskeletal modelling and simulation of tissue load in the lower extremities

 ---
 # Contraction dynamics